 My first book, South African Literature’s Russian Soul: Narrative Forms of Global Isolation, was published with Bloomsbury.
 A Russian edition is also forthcoming with Academic Studies Press.
 It is centrally concerned with how Russia’s nineteenth-century “Golden Age” of literature and ideas provides a model for the study of South African realist forms and epistemologies both during and after apartheid.
-It also advances a broader argument for felt disconnection as a basis on which to build far-flung transnational affinities.
+It also advances a broader argument for perceived disconnection as a basis for far-flung transnational affinities.
 Through paired readings of nineteenth-century Russian texts and their South African successors, the book asks how traditions marked by a formative sense of isolation in the world make us ask harder questions about the “global” as a method and analytic category.

 The book’s Introduction is posted on my academia.edu page with Bloomsbury’s permission, and citation details are available through the links above.